michaelknigge/spf-editor/README.md

 ## SPF/SE 365 product key
 To make the SPF/SE 365 release a full working release, you need a product key.
 As we've got the permission to distribute SPF/SE for free, we can also make a valid product key available.
 You can use the product key **i8ds-qj8g-3h7o-7cvr-d39a-iang-hwje**.

-In the [binaries](../main/binaries) directory you find two releases of SPF/SE 365.
-[SPF/SE 365 Build 3163](../main/binaries/SPFSE365-3163.msi) requires a product key, the latest version [SPF/SE 365 Build 3454](../main/binaries/SPFSE365-3454.msi) will work without a product key.
+Two releases of SPF/SE 365 are available in the [binaries](../main/binaries) directory.
+[SPF/SE 365 Build 3163](../../raw/main/binaries/SPFSE365-3163.msi) requires a product key, the latest version [SPF/SE 365 Build 3454](../../raw/main/binaries/SPFSE365-3454.msi) will work without a product key.